-In the morning, after you fight traffic on Route 10 and find a parking spot (in Lot #6 by the Student Center, if you're really lucky; Lot #1 if you're not - and then you have to climb 'Cardiac Hill' in blustery, cold wind) you start your day with a steaming hot cup of coffee with your classmates at the SCC Cafe.
-After enjoying your beverage while discussing the recent CCM Ski & Snowboard trip to Lake Placid and Whiteface Mountain (much fun with your fellow snowboarders), you head out the door of the Student Center, making your way across campus, past the library to the lower level of Sheffield Hall, to your Chemistry class.
+In the morning, after you navigate Route 10 and Center Grove Road and find a parking spot (usually in Lot #1 which has the most available parking spaces) you start your day with a nice hot cup of coffee with your classmates at the Student Center’s Cafe.
+After enjoying your beverage while discussing the recent CCM Dance Theatre performance in the Student Center Auditorium (the student dancers were awesome!), you head out the door of the SCC, making your way across campus, to Sheffield Hall, to your Biology class.

-Your first two classes being over, you take a break in the Student Center's popular TV Louinge, playing a game of Madden 25, in preparation for the upcoming video tournament.
-Then it’s off to your next two classes: Journalism and Philosophy, after which you have an appointment with your History professor during her office hour to discuss your somewhat unexpected grade on last semester's final exam.
+With your first two classes being over, you take a break in the Student Center's popular television lounge, playing an intense video game with your fellow students.
+Then it’s off to your next two classes: Design and English Comp, after which you have an appointment with your professor during her office hour to discuss the upcoming class project.

-You're almost finished for the day, but not before you have a rehearsal for the upcoming CCM performing arts musical "Company" with your fellow performers in the Dragonetti Auditorium.
-After the rehearsal, you head off - once again - to the library.
-There you settle down for some serious studying, as you want to maintain your 3.5 GPA so that you can get inducted this semester into Phi Theta Kappa, CCM's honor society.
+You're almost finished for the day, but not before you have baseball practice, getting ready for the upcoming double-header against arch-rival SCCC.
+After the intense practice, you head off - once again - to the library.
+Once there, you settle down for some serious studying, as you want to maintain your 3.5 GPA so that you can get inducted this semester into Phi Theta Kappa, CCM's honor society.

 That's a pretty full day by all accounts, but you see, at CCM we encourage you to maximize your college experience.
 Life at the County College of Morris can be exhilarating.
 You'll hear a lot of laughter and great conversation, all across campus.
 CCM students enjoy belonging to one (or more) of our student clubs, or going to concerts and CCM Titan athletic contests, or playing intramurals with friends, or just hanging out with classmates in the Student Center.